-If you aren't from the Midwest, you are probably asking yourself, "what in the heck is city chicken?"
-City Chicken is a very regional dish and is described by Wikipedia as..." (also known in some locations as mock drumsticks or mock chicken) an entrée consisting of cubes of meat (usually pork), which have been placed on a wooden skewer (approximately 4-5 inches long), then fried and/or baked.
+City Chicken is described by Wikipedia as..." (also known in some locations as mock drumsticks or mock chicken) an entrée consisting of cubes of meat (usually pork), which have been placed on a wooden skewer (approximately 4-5 inches long), then fried and/or baked.
 Depending on the recipe, they may be breaded."
 But you do not have to be from the Midwest to enjoy this comfort food!!

 It's origins date back to the 1700's when raising chickens in the populated cities became impossible.
 Inexpensive cuts of pork skewered on sticks to resemble chicken drumsticks became a substitute for chicken as a meal.
 Over the years, recipes have included other cuts of meat as well, such as veal or beef...but I have always had it with only pork, and that is how I like it!